 With an annual budget of approximately $2 million dollars per year, Overdose Data to Action (OD2A) aims to strengthen NYCs response to the opioid overdose epidemic and reduce overdose deaths.
 Informed by critical new surveillance and in collaboration with cross-sector partners across levels of government, DOHMH will implement focused prevention and response strategies to reach populations that bear the heaviest burden of opioid use and associated morbidity and mortality.

-BADUPCT seeks one Evaluation Manager to oversee the monitoring and evaluation of the OD2A grant activities.
+BADUPCT seeks one Senior Program Evaluator to oversee the monitoring and evaluation of the OD2A grant activities.
 These grant activities include:

 - Hosting a webinar series to educate clinicians on how to use the PDMP to support clinical decision making

 - Integrating overdose prevention and education into hepatitis C navigation programs

 - Developing anti-stigma training for clinicians and coaching toolkit for clinicians to address patients opioid use

 - Enhancing capacity for buprenorphine induction in two emergency departments